Akselmo/akselmo.github.io/_posts/2021-05-30-How-and-why-I-got-into-gamedev.markdown

 date:   2021-05-30 22:32:31 +03:00
 ---

-*Note: This post was originally for [Tecsiederp's (my fiancees) blog](https://tecsielity.wordpress.com/2018/10/13/guest-post-how-and-why-i-got-into-game-dev-akselmo/), however I wanted to preserve it here as well.
-It was originally written in 2018-10-13, and I have removed outdated information.*

 I’ve tried many, many creative outlets and other hobbies.
 I’ve tried writing, drawing, painting, playing guitar, playing piano and some more.
 I’ve tried many hobbies among gaming, such as football (not handegg) and airsoft (which I actually really liked).